In-Depth Look: Tax Credits under Inflation Reduction Act

 - Cannot be stacked with §45X, §48, §48E, §45Q, or §45V

-Inflation adjustment: Not applicable
+Inflation adjustment: None

-Elective pay (direct pay): Tax-exempt entities
+Elective pay (direct pay): Only available to tax-exempt entities

 Funding mechanism: Production tax credit